IthacaThings/ttn-multitech-cm/roles/conduit/README.md

 CONDUIT
 =========

-TTN setup for a Multi-Tech Conduit
+TTN setup for a Multi-Tech MultiConnect® Conduit™

 Requirements
 ------------